tesseract-robotics-packaging/tesseract-robotics-planning-feedstock/README.md

 Installing tesseract-robotics-planning
 ======================================

-Installing `tesseract-robotics-planning` from the `tesseract-robotics` channel can be achieved by adding `tesseract-robotics` to your channels with:
+Installing `tesseract-robotics-planning` from the `tesseract-robotics/label/dev_indv` channel can be achieved by adding `tesseract-robotics/label/dev_indv` to your channels with:

 ```
-conda config --add channels tesseract-robotics
+conda config --add channels tesseract-robotics/label/dev_indv
 conda config --set channel_priority strict
 ```

-Once the `tesseract-robotics` channel has been enabled, `tesseract-robotics-command-language, tesseract-robotics-motion-planners, tesseract-robotics-task-composer, tesseract-robotics-time-parameterization` can be installed with `conda`:
+Once the `tesseract-robotics/label/dev_indv` channel has been enabled, `tesseract-robotics-command-language, tesseract-robotics-motion-planners, tesseract-robotics-task-composer, tesseract-robotics-time-parameterization` can be installed with `conda`:

 ```
 conda install tesseract-robotics-command-language tesseract-robotics-motion-planners tesseract-robotics-task-composer tesseract-robotics-time-parameterization